rjwats/esp8266-react/README.md

 npm run build
 ```

-**NB: The build command will also delete the previously built interface (the ./data/www directory) and replace it with the freshly built one, ready for upload to the device.**
+> **Note**: The build command will also delete the previously built interface (the ./data/www directory) and replace it with the freshly built one, ready for upload to the device.

 #### Running the interface locally

+You can run a local development server during development to preview changes to the front end them without uploading a file system image to the device.

 ```bash
 npm start
 ```

-**NB: To run the interface locally you will need to modify the endpoint root path and enable CORS.**
+> **Note**: To run the interface locally you will need to modify the endpoint root path and enable CORS.

 The endpoint root path can be found in .env.development, defined as the environment variable 'REACT_APP_ENDPOINT_ROOT'.
 This needs to be the root URL of the device running the back end, for example: